ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Check whether the maps background image is displayed correctly.
 - Given I am on a map page with the base layer active
 - When I select a base layer image
-- Then I can see the same base layer image
+- Then I can see the base layer image on the canvas
 - Actual Result:
 - Test Result:
 - Notes: